aws-amplify/amplify-cli/packages/amplify-cli/API.md

     }[], StackId: string): void;
     // (undocumented)
     codePathDurations: Map<TimedCodePath, number>;
-    // Warning: (ae-forgotten-export) The symbol "TimedCodePath" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "Timer" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)